-Our classrooms are designed very purposefully to include space for large and small group activities in a variety of interest areas.
+Our facility and classrooms are designed to give excellent learning opportunities for every child.
+We have space for large and small group activities and a variety of interest areas.
 You will notice areas for dramatic play, blocks, art, music, science, discovery, toys, and games.
 The setup at St. Paul’s Nursery School and Daycare has been reviewed and approved by Keystone STARS.

 Our center is proud to meet the requirements of a Keystone STAR 4 early learning program.